rashed145/polus-bash-theme/README.md

 # polus-bash-theme
 Polus is a fast and modern bash theme.
-Is is very very lightweight and completely written in bash without additional dependencies.
+It is very lightweight and completely written in bash without additional dependencies.
+It has less than 60 lines of code.
 # Installation
 ```
 curl -L https://raw.githubusercontent.com/rashed145/polus-bash-theme/main/polus.bash-theme -o ~/.config/bash/themes/polus.bash-theme --create-dirs